 - Patience – discipline is key.
 A stock can stay undervalued for a long time, but eventually it will reach its real value.
 A value investor has the patience to wait.

 You don’t need to be a Wall Street super genius to become a value investor.
-Anyone with a stock screener, basic math skills and the ability to read a balance sheet can do it.
+Anyone with a decent stock screener, basic math skills, and the ability to read a balance sheet can do it.
 It just takes practice.
 In the end, it always come down to buying something for less than it’s worth.